Why a Pelvic Floor Rehabilitation is essential after every Pregnancy?

 - Sometimes there is also an incapacity to have an orgasm which is called Anorgasmie

-To learn more on this topic, have a look at: http://myfrenchphysio.london/womenhealth-obstetric/obstetric-post-natal-pelvic-floor/your-sex-life-after-a-baby/
+- To have more on this topic, have a look at: http://myfrenchphysio.london/womenhealth-obstetric/obstetric-post-natal-pelvic-floor/your-sex-life-after-a-baby/

 Even if you don’t suffer from any of the above after giving birth, Pelvic Floor Rehabilitation and Abdominal Rehabilitation remains a must do!